JavaScript-NZ/Society-Documentation/Rules.md

     3. Notice of any motions and the Committee’s recommendations about those motions.
     4. If the Secretary has sent a notice to all Members in good faith, the Meeting and its business will not be invalidated simply because one or more Members do not receive the notice.

-5. All Members may attend and vote at Society Meetings, attendance can be either in person or remotely.
+5. All Members may attend and vote at Society Meetings.
+6. Attendance can be either in person or remotely.
+7. Voting can be done either in person or remotely (asynchronously in a timely manner).
-6. No Society Meeting may be held unless at least [XXX] % of eligible Members attend.
+8. No Society Meeting may be held unless at least [XXX] % of eligible Members attend.
 (This will constitute a quorum.)
-7. All Society Meetings shall be Chaired by the Chair/President.
+9. All Society Meetings shall be Chaired by the Chair/President.
 If the Chair/President is absent, the Society shall elect another Committee Member to Chair that meeting.
 Any person Chairing a Society Meeting has a casting vote.
-8. On any given motion at a Society Meeting, the Chair/President shall in good faith determine whether to vote by:
+10. On any given motion at a Society Meeting, the Chair/President shall in good faith determine whether to vote by:
   1. Voices;
   2. Show of hands; or
   3. Secret ballot.

   However, if any Member demands a secret ballot before a vote by voices or show of hands has begun, voting must be by secret ballot.
 If a secret ballot is held, the Chair/President will have a casting, that is, second vote.

-9. The business of an Annual General Meeting shall be:
+11. The business of an Annual General Meeting shall be:
   1. Receiving any minutes of the previous Society’s Meeting(s);
   2. The Chair/President’s report on the business of the Society;
   3. The Treasurer’s report on the finances of the Society, and the Annual Financial Statements;